joschock/patina/docs/src/dxe_core/synchronization.md

 higher TPL level.
 ```

-### TplMutex - Atomic Locking and Reentrancy
+### TplMutex - Locking and Reentrancy

-The second mutual exclusion mechanism used by `TplMutex` is an atomic flag to
+The second mutual exclusion mechanism used by `TplMutex` is a  flag to control
-control access to the lock.
+access to the lock.
 To acquire the `TplMutex`, the flag must be clear to
 indicate that the lock is not owned by any other agent.
 There is a significant
 difference between the `TplMutex` and `sync::Mutex` - while `sync::Mutex` will
 simply block on a call to `lock()` when the lock is owned, `TplMutex` will panic